What Is Next For The #MeToo Movement?

 Another audience member asked whether the #MeToo movement is located on the coasts or whether there is truly geographic diversity in its participants.
 Singh noted that while the data still needs to be addressed, this seems like it is a genuine national movement.

-Afterwards, the audience was abuzz with apprecation at how the talk went.
+Afterward, the audience was abuzz with appreciation at how the talk went.
 Professor Naomi Mezey in particular noted, “The #MeToo Roundtable offered critical reflection and insight on the origins and impact of a movement that is too often subject to polarizing soundbites.”